purpleKarrot/Boost.Defrag/README.rst

 * Checkout the module's Subversion repository (requires svn command line client).
 * Clone the module's Git repository (requires git command line client).
 * Download and extract a compressed archive (No additional requirements: .tar.bz2, .tar.gz, .tgz and .zip are supported by CMake).
-* Copy from pristine Boost release (currently all modules use this one).
+* Copy from pristine Boost release (currently nearly all modules use this one).